SkylineCommunications/dataminer-docs/CONTRIBUTING.md

    ![Proposing changes](~/images/Contrib_ProposeChanges.png)

 1. A page will be displayed with a summary of your changes.
-At the top of the page, click Create pull request.
+At the top of the page, click *Create pull request*.
 A “pull request” is a request to pull changes into the repository.

    ![Create a pull request for your changes](~/images/Contrib_CreatePullRequestForChanges.png)